Maslov Index, Spectral Flow and Bifurcation of Electromagnetic Geodesics Within an Energy Level: Introduction

 This kind of qualitative behavior of solutions to variational problems arising in differential geometry, along with its variations, has been the object of study of many works, including \cite{tausk2004,piccione_nonlinearity,portaluri_piccione,portaluri2007,giambo}.
 Bifurcation phenomena are natural to consider.
 For example, a slight variation of the above definition, in the context of light-like geodesics of a Lorentzian manifold, can be used to model the relativistic phenomenon of {\sl gravitational lensing} (see \cite{piccione_nonlinearity}).
 Considering a bifurcation perspective has also provided valuable insights to the study of solutions to some important problems in multidimensional variational calculus; for an updated overview, we refer to the survey \cite{piccione_notices}.

+The novelty in our work is the energy constraint expressed in 4.\ of Definition \ref{definitionbifurcation}.
+In contrast, the definition of bifurcation in \cite{portaluri_piccione}, which we shall refer here as {\sl ordinary} bifurcation, while does not require the energy constraint, it demands that the two sequences $(t_n)$ and $(t_n')$ in Definition \ref{definitionbifurcation} can be made the same.

+\begin{example} Consider a constant magnetic field $\sigma$ on the flat $\R^2$ given by the area form.
+According to our sign convention, the Lorentz force $Y$ is given by multiplication by $-i$ (via the identification $\R^2=\mathds{C}$), so that the Lorentz force equation becomes $\ddot{\gamma}=-i\dot{\gamma}$.
+The solutions to this equation are the circles parametrized clockwise with unit angular velocity, and the energy of such a circle is thus half the square of its radius.
+Given such a circle $\gamma:[0,2\pi]\r \R^2$, by letting it ``hang'' from the point $\gamma(0)$, without changing its radius, one easily sees that $t_0=\pi$ is an energy-constrained bifurcation instant along $\gamma$; see the figure below.

+Also, even by allowing the radius of $\gamma_n$ to vary, the orbits $\gamma_n$ and $\gamma$ will take different times to reach their intersection because they have the same period.
+Thus, $t_0=\pi$ is not an ordinary bifurcation instant along $\gamma$.
+On the other hand, it is clear that $t_0=2\pi$ is both energy-constrained and ordinary bifurcation instant along $\gamma$ (in this case, necessarily $t_n'=t_n=2\pi$ for all $n$).

+Let us now move the setup to the round sphere $S^2$ with radius 1 endowed with a uniform magnetic field $\sigma = \beta dS^2$, where $dS^2$ is the area form and $\beta\neq 0$ is a constant.
+The Lorentz force equation then writes

+The solutions to this equation are the circles on $S^2$ parametrized with constant angular velocity whose radius $r\in (0,1)$ and angular velocity $\omega$ are tied by the relation $\omega\sqrt{1-r^2} = -\beta$.
+Thus their period decreases with the energy (hence with the radius).
+This ensures that nearby orbits arrive at the same time at their intersection (up to first order) giving rise to an ordinary bifurcation instant that is not energy-constrained; we shall do this analytically in Example \ref{exampleconjugate}. \end{example}

-The novelty in our work is the energy constraint expressed in 4. of Definition \ref{definitionbifurcation}.
-This constraint is a very natural one since the dynamics of a Hamiltonian flow can change significantly from one energy level to another.
+The energy constraint is a very natural one since the dynamics of a Hamiltonian flow can change significantly from one energy level to another.
 Moreover, such a constraint may convey a physical meaning to the problem.
 For example, for $(M,g)$ a space-time, the constraint $E(\gamma_n,\dot{\gamma}_n)=-1/2$ means that the trajectories $\gamma_n$ are parametrized by {\sl proper time}; we remark that, in this context, a bifurcation result for timelike electromagnetic geodesics parametrized by proper time, and departing from a timelike curve representing an observer, was obtained in \cite{giambo} by exploring the {\sl Kaluza-Klein} correspondence and resorting to (a stronger form of) the bifurcation result for lightlike geodesics in \cite{piccione_nonlinearity}.